March 18, 2020

 Coronavirus update for PSS Family Visitors’ Centre at HMP Altcourse

-Our Family Visitors’ Centre at HMP Altcourse continues to be closed.
+Our Family Visitors’ Centre at HMP Altcourse is closed and prison visits are suspended.

-To support those who have a loved one at HMP Altcourse, we’ve launched a brand new COVID-19 Family Support Line, which is now open from 10am to 3pm, seven days a week.
+To support those who have a loved one at HMP Altcourse, we still have our COVID-19 Family Support Line, which is now open from 10am to 3pm, seven days a week.

 Call: 0151 521 6213 or 07595 863154.